draeger-lab/SBSCL/README.md

 The package structure in more detail:
 ```
  /
+ |- dev            -> Contains the fomatting configuration files for Eclipse and IntelliJ IDEs
  |- docs           -> Contains code for the maven built website
  |- src            -> The main source folder containing all the code and test files
     |- assembly    -> assembly files for maven plugins